horlami228/100-days_of_code_python/Day_3/README.md

-Conditioal statement (if and else statement) comparison operators(<,<=, >, >=, ==, !=)
+Conditional statement (if and else statement) comparison operators(<,<=, >, >=, ==, !=)

 An assignment operator (=) is different from a equals to (==) operator